br4sco/dae-param-est/README.md

 [src/julia/noise_generation.jl](src/julia/noise_generation.jl).
 The DAE models can be found in [src/julia/models.jl](src/julia/models.jl), while the user selects which of those models to use in the corresponding model metadata-file, found in the [src/julia/model_metadata](src/julia/model_metadata).

-### Minimal example
+### Download or generate noise

-Many experiment metaparameters have to be set in the code and are perhaps therefore not easy to edit.
-The current metaparameters are set so that it is straightforward to run a single experiment for identifying the parameter `k` of the pendulum model.
-Download the experiment data titled *500_u2w6_from_Alsvin* from [https://kth-my.sharepoint.com/:f:/g/personal/robbj_ug_kth_se/EqMa_VdRU89GtYkNFiPfe-sB6O4B19RKqXIo494jX9mcGA?e=wP89k9](https://kth-my.sharepoint.com/:f:/g/personal/robbj_ug_kth_se/EqMa_VdRU89GtYkNFiPfe-sB6O4B19RKqXIo494jX9mcGA?e=wP89k9) (This link is only valid for 180 days, if it doesn't work then please e-mail robbj@kth.se, since that means we have forgotten to update it).
-You can also generate your own noise using the instructions under the next heading.
-In that case, use `N=500`.
-Place the data in [src/julia/data/experiments](src/julia/data/experiments).
+You can either generate the data yourself or download the data used in our experiment from https://kth-my.sharepoint.com/:f:/g/personal/robbj_ug_kth_se/Eoy33BAr42JPnTzK1MGQ2qcBP2sjLWb-fs0cAFC2YrUK5Q?e=I5bAHp (This link is only valid for 180 days, if it doesn't work then please e-mail robbj@kth.se, since that means we have forgotten to update it).
+Place these files in
+[src/julia/data/experiments](src/julia/data/experiments) (Note that these files are quite large).
+You can also generate noise yourself using the functions defined in [src/julia/noise_generation.jl](src/julia/noise_generation.jl).
+You should generate and save four files in total:

+1. A `Nw✕1` noise matrix serving as the input u(t).
+2. Meta-data corresponding to the above noise matrix
+3. A `Nw✕E` noise matrix representing the process disturbance, where `E` is the number of used data-sets
+4. Meta-data corresponding to the above noise matrix

 The parameter `Nw` defines the number of steps of the noise sequence, and which has to be long enough for running the simulation.
 Specifically, `Nw*δ >= N*Ts` must hold, where `δ` is the sampling time of the noise generation, `N` and `Ts` is the number of steps and sampling time of the simulation, respectively.